The Best Things To Do In Big Sur, CA: 17 Must-See Spots!

 If there’s one place you need to visit in California, it has to be Big Sur.
-From the rugged coastline to the beautiful mountains, it is hands down one of the prettiest places in the Golden State – and personally one of my favorite spots to visit.
+From the rugged coastline to the beautiful mountains, it is hands down one of the prettiest places in the Golden State – and personally one of my favorite spots to explore!

 The Best Things to do in Big Sur